Specialized Teletherapy and Therapy for Students at Tuskegee University | Taproot Therapy Collective

 Initial qEEG brain mapping assessments, Emotional Transformation Therapy, and certain neurostimulation techniques require in-person visits to our office.
 However, follow-up consultations and most other therapy modalities can be conducted through teletherapy.
 We'll work with you to develop a treatment plan that minimizes the need for in-person appointments.

-Disclaimer: Taproot Therapy Collective is not affiliated with Tuskegee University.
+Disclaimer: Taproot Therapy Collective is not affiliated with or endorsed by Tuskegee University.
 We are an independent, private therapy practice offering supportive mental health services to Tuskegee students and staff.
 There is no business relationship, partnership, or official connection between Taproot Therapy Collective and Tuskegee University.
 The resources listed on this page are provided as information only, and we encourage students to first explore the mental health services available through Tuskegee University Counseling Services.